SUNRUSE-Junk-Drawer/sunruse-influx-libraries/readme.md

 * item: The item to map.
 * data: "data" from the input.
 And returns the number of "predicate" calls which returned true, as an integer.

+#### all (unimplemented)
+Given:
+* list: A list to count.
+* data: Arbitrary data to include when mapping items.
+Calls the "predicate" function for each item in "list", with the following as input:
+* item: The item to map.
+* data: "data" from the input.
+And returns true when every call to "predicate" returns true, else, false.

+#### any (unimplemented)
+Given:
+* list: A list to count.
+* data: Arbitrary data to include when mapping items.
+Calls the "predicate" function for each item in "list", with the following as input:
+* item: The item to map.
+* data: "data" from the input.
+And returns true when at least one call to "predicate" returns true, else, false.

+#### none (unimplemented)
+Given:
+* list: A list to count.
+* data: Arbitrary data to include when mapping items.
+Calls the "predicate" function for each item in "list", with the following as input:
+* item: The item to map.
+* data: "data" from the input.
+And returns false when at least one call to "predicate" returns true, else, true.

 #### sortAscending
 Given: